 - Training and webinars on various safety-related topics, such as preparing for a surprise OSHA site inspection.

-In the wave of a global pandemic, the OSHA Response Team also regularly works to establish written preparedness and response plans for employers to establish protocols for responding to contagious and infectious diseases, best practices for hygiene, risk mitigation and operational restructuring.
+In the wave of a global pandemic, the OSHA Compliance & Workplace Safety Group also regularly works to establish written preparedness and response plans for employers to establish protocols for responding to contagious and infectious diseases, best practices for hygiene, risk mitigation and operational restructuring.

 Managing Safety Concerns and Complaints

 One of the biggest challenges for an employer is how to handle a workplace safety complaint or investigation.
-The OSHA Response Team has a depth of experience in protecting an employer’s interests and managing inquiries by state and federal compliance officers.
+The OSHA Compliance & Workplace Safety Group has a depth of experience in protecting an employer’s interests and managing inquiries by state and federal compliance officers.
 These services include the following:

 - Investigating workplace accidents and reports of unsafe work conditions;